 Gift vouchers for courses are also available.

-It is also usually possible to arrange your own tailored foraging walk provided you are relatively local to me, and depending on my availability.
+It may be possible to arrange your own tailored foraging walk, provided you are relatively local to me, and depending on my availability.

-Contact me if you’d like to discuss holding a private walk, event or course.
+Contact me if you’d like to discuss holding a private walk, event or course – it’s best to get in touch as early as possible as I do get booked up with courses and events.

 Hen party group, 2015